-Please note the above silver price chart reflects the Silver Price (I:NYSP) 24.27 USD/oz t for May 2023.
+Please note the above silver price chart reflects the Silver Price (I:NYSP) of USD 22.38/oz t for December 2023.
 By studying the previous prices of silver, we are able to better make future silver price forecasts.
 So without further ado, here is the Wealth Daily silver price forecast.

 Silver Price Forecast 2023-2024

-Based on the previously listed factors, it is possible that the price of silver could reach $30 per ounce in 2023.
-As of the end of June 2023, the price of silver is trading just above $22 per ounce.
+Based on the previously listed factors, it is possible that the price of silver could reach $25 per ounce in 2023.
+As of the beginning of December 2023, the price of silver is trading at just over $22 per ounce.
 This is down from the highs of 2011, but it is still above the historical average.

 Silver has not traded in the range of $30 for over 10 years, making it an illustrious benchmark.
 With tensions rising around the world, geopolitical unrest is on the table.

 God forbid, if World War III were to break out, the silver price forecast would increase to as high as $50.
 Of course, that is an extreme example.

 Overall, the outlook for silver in 2023/2024 is positive.
 We expect the global economic recovery, along with the growth of the solar and wind energy industries, to outweigh the risks and boost demand for silver.
 However, closely monitoring the market and preparing for unexpected changes is important.

 The future outlook for silver, as with any commodity, is mostly uncertain.
 Some analysts believe that the price of silver could continue to rise, as demand for the metal increases from investors and industrial users.
 Others believe that the price of silver could fall, as the global economy weakens and the supply of silver increases.
 The commodities market has been rebounding strongly since 2022.